Microflash/Prim/test/fixtures/RequiredAlternatives/test.md

 <!-- check mark -->
 She circled the check mark for emphasis.
+Please use check marks to indicate your preferences.

 <!-- down time -->
 His down time hobby was woodworking.